srobo/kitbook/docs/teams/initial-tasks-for-team-coordinator.md

 * Google Form Application Form needs to be put on website, via PR, to collect the following information for potential team leaders to register their interest in entering a team in the competition.

-* Google Form also emailed to ‘Potential Team Leader’ list in MailChimp, to enter info on application form. (i.e. Registration announcement sent 27th Aug 2016).
+* Google Form also emailed to ‘Potential Team Leader’ list in MailChimp, to enter info on application form.
+This should be around the start of the autumn term and well before the application deadline.
-* ‘Prompt for applications’ email sent via MailChimp one week before deadline (5th September 2016).
+* ‘Prompt for applications’ email sent via MailChimp one week before deadline.
-* ‘Last reminder to enter’ email sent via MailChimp 3 days before deadline (9th Sep 2016).
+* ‘Last reminder to enter’ email sent via MailChimp 3 days before deadline.

 ## Once deadline reached